khulnasoft/pr-insight/docs/docs/usage-guide/automations_and_usage.md

 ## GitHub App

-!!! note "Configurations for Khulnasoft Merge Pro"
+!!! note "Configurations for PR-Insight Pro"
-    Khulnasoft Merge Pro for GitHub is an App, hosted by KhulnaSoft.
-So all the instructions below are relevant also for Khulnasoft Merge Pro users.
+    PR-Insight Pro for GitHub is an App, hosted by KhulnaSoft.
+So all the instructions below are relevant also for PR-Insight Pro users.
     Same goes for [GitLab webhook](#gitlab-webhook) and [BitBucket App](#bitbucket-app) sections.

 ### GitHub app automatic tools when a new PR is opened